Buying Foreign Property Investment – Overseas Properties As An Investment

 - good-value condo with a sea view

-Since 2015, Singapore-based investors have put in at least $3.8 billion into overseas real estate.
+Since 2015, Singapore-based investors have put at least $3.8 billion into overseas real estate.

-According to a report by DTZ (SEA) Research, Singaporeans have invested more than $1.2 billion in the United States.
+According to DTZ (SEA) Research report, Singaporeans have invested more than $1.2 billion in the United States.

 Most of these investors are already sufficiently exposed to the local property market.